Mixed Gauge-Global Symmetries, Elliptic Modes, and Black Hole Thermodynamics in Ho\v{r}ava-Lifshitz Gravity: Introduction

 \section{Introduction}

-One of the most important characteristics of any physical theory is the symmetries under which the theory is invariant.
+One of the most important characteristics of any physical theory is the symmetries imposed on the action.
 Requiring local gauge invariance is an integral part of the standard model of particle physics, local Lorentz symmetry dictates much of the form of special relativity, and the active diffeomorphism invariance of general relativity is a key component of holography and the AdS/CFT correspondence.
-Understanding what symmetries are allowed in physics is therefore an important step in any effort to construct a complete theory of quantum gravity.
-A key longstanding conjecture about what symmetries are allowed in quantum gravity is that there are no exact global symmetries in any complete and consistent theory of quantum gravity~\cite{Banks_Constraints,Banks,Polchinski_Dualities,Hsin:2020mfa,Harlow_Main,Harlow_PRL}.
-This conjecture originally arose from deep considerations about black hole thermodynamics~\cite{Hawking_particle} and, as befitting the importance of symmetries, is intimately connected to other major conjectures about the structure of any viable quantum gravity theory including the weak gravity conjecture (c.f~\cite{Harlow_WGC}), various completeness conjectures (c.f.~\cite{Rudelius:2020orz}), and the distance conjecture (c.f.~\cite{Cordova:2022rer}).
-Proofs that there are no global symmetries are also possible in more limited holographic constructions~\cite{Harlow_PRL,Harlow_Main}, giving a clue that the conjecture is also relevant for holographic quantum gravity in general.
-As well, calculations in Euclidean quantum gravity indicate that global symmetries are not respected quantum mechanically~\cite{Banks, Strominger,KLee_Wormhole,ABBOTT1989687,COLEMAN1990387} .

-In the black hole argument precluding global symmetries, which we discuss further in the next section, there is a corollary argument that symmetries must furthermore be local gauge symmetries.
-This is evidence, independent of any particular ultraviolet completion, that in viable quantum gravity theories the relevant symmetries are indeed local gauge symmetries \cite{Banks_Constraints}.
-In this paper we show that there is an interesting exception to this corollary in Ho\v{r}ava-Lifshitz gravity, a putative complete theory of quantum gravity.
-Since Ho\v{r}ava-Lifshitz gravity possesses black holes~\cite{UH} and apparently a good thermodynamics of the corresponding universal horizons~\cite{Mechanics, toward_thermo, Stefano, StefanoVisser, raytracing} such an exception may seem counter-intuitive.
-However, a number of seemingly disparate features of Ho\v{r}ava-Lifshitz gravity conspire to make this exception possible.
-We briefly explain these features in the next few paragraphs to provide a conceptual picture for the reader and return to each in detail in later sections.
+As a consequence, symmetries also play a key role in the physics of causal horizons.
+The first law of black hole mechanics can be viewed as an application of Noether's theorem, the spacetime metric is affected by the gauge field charges on the black hole, etc. In this paper we discuss the consequences for black hole thermodynamics of a ``mixed'' symmetry, which is neither a global nor local gauge symmetry, that exists in Ho\v{r}ava-Lifshitz gravity, a putative complete theory of quantum gravity.
+Ho\v{r}ava-Lifshitz gravity also possesses black holes~\cite{UH} and strong indications of a good thermodynamics of the corresponding universal horizons~\cite{Mechanics, toward_thermo, Stefano, StefanoVisser, raytracing} for flat and Lifshitz asymptotics.
+The mixed symmetry has not so far been explicitly examined in universal horizon thermodynamics, however.
+Additionally, the thermodynamics for asymptotically AdS has proven problematic, in that the first law is not consistent for all asymptotically AdS spacetimes.